Special Access Scheme: Guidance for health practitioners and sponsors

 There is no cost associated with applications or notifications to TGA to access or supply unapproved therapeutic goods through the SAS.

-In some circumstances and at their own discretion, a sponsor may provide the product on a compassionate basis (referred to as compassionate supply) at reduced or no cost to the patient.
+In some circumstances and at their own discretion, a sponsor may provide a therapeutic good to a patient on a compassionate basis (referred to as compassionate supply) at reduced or no cost.

-In certain circumstances, patients may utilise the Personal Importation Scheme to import medicines from overseas.
+In certain circumstances, patients may utilise the Personal Importation Scheme to import therapeutic goods from overseas.